Finite state Mean Field Games with Wright-Fisher common noise: From the MFG system to the master equation

-A standard strategy for solving forward-backward stochastic differential equations (at least in the so-called Markovian case, see for instance \cite{MaProtterYong,Delarue02}) is to regard the system formed by the two forward and backward equations as the characteristics of a system of parabolic second order PDEs.
-In our framework, this system of PDEs is precisely what we call the master equation.
-In words, the master equation of the mean field game is here a system of second order PDEs stated on the ($d-1$)-dimensional simplex: A key fact is that it features some degeneracy at the boundary of the simplex.
-Formally, the system writes

-for $i \in \ES$, where $(t,p) \in [0,T] \times {\mathcal S}_{d-1}$.
-In the above, the unknown is the tuple of functions $(U^i)_{i \in \ES}$, each $U^i$ standing for a real valued function defined on $[0,T] \times {\mathcal S}_{d-1}$.
-Equation \eqref{eq:master:equation} is formally obtained by imposing $u^i_t=U^i(t,P_t)$ and expanding $U$ using It\^o formula; this is basically what we do later for proving Theorem \ref{lem:existence:mfg:from:master}.
-Although the above formulation looks quite appealing, it remains rather abusive since ${\mathcal S}_{d-1}$ has empty interior in $\RR^d$: In other words, except if $U^i$ is in fact defined on a neighborhood of the simplex, the derivatives that appear in the above equation remain quite obscure at this stage of the paper.
+The system \eqref{eq:MFG:system:epsilon} is what we call a forward-backward stochastic differential equation.
+But, differently from most of the cases that have been addressed so far in the literature (see for instance \cite[Chapter 3]{CarmonaDelarue_book_I}), solutions to the forward equation are here regarded as processes with values in ${\mathcal S}_{d-1}$.
+This requires a special treatment, {which is the main rationale of our paper.
+Whatever the setting, a standard strategy for solving forward-backward stochastic differential equations (at least in the so-called Markovian case, see for instance \cite{MaProtterYong,Delarue02}) is to regard the system formed by the two forward and backward equations as the characteristics of a system of parabolic second order PDEs.
+In our framework, this system of PDEs is precisely the master equation \eqref{eq:master:equation:local}--\eqref{eq:master:equation:intrinsic}.
+Therein, the unknown is the tuple of functions $(U^i)_{i \in \ES}$, each $U^i$ standing for a real valued function defined on $[0,T] \times {\mathcal S}_{d-1}$.
+Accordingly, the master equation is formally obtained by imposing $u^i_t=U^i(t,P_t)$ and expanding $U$ using It\^o formula; this is basically what we do later for proving Theorem \ref{lem:existence:mfg:from:master}.}